mucarrr/MernStack-postActions/README.md

-# 📍📍 A full-stack MERN application with basic authentication and CRUD actions.
+# 📍📍 A full-stack MERN application with basic authentication and CRUD actions

 Here's what I implemented:
 # 🔸 Frontend (React):